gaehlerm/SoftwareEngineering/README.md

 I’m not a great software engineer, not at all.
 And my English is fairly lousy.
 But maybe this is a good thing when writing a book.
 It will be easy to understand and I tried to keep all chapters down to the point and easy to understand.
 It keeps the book short and motivates you to read it all, because everything I wrote is important.
 At least that's what I think.

 I'm not god and this is not the holy bible.
 This book tries to help you with your programming problems, but it doesn't contain the absolute truth.
 Probably there are hardly any absolute truths in programming, there are only trade offs.
 I hope that the recommendations I give in this book help you write better code.
-And if you regard this book as important enough to make a youtube video about it and critisize some parts of it, even better.
+And if you regard this book as important enough to make a youtube video about it and criticize some parts of it, even better.

 This book is only a step in your career.
 Now you have to get out into the real world.
 Get a job.
 Write code and learn how to apply the principles you learned here.
 It is hard, this will take your whole life.
 Others have the same problems.
 Talk to them, improve your solutions, get smarter.
 Become a real software engineer.